skip to content

 Posters and Presentations

-Students give a 25-minute presentation on their internship project as part of the formal assessment.
+Students give a 25-minute presentation on their research project as part of the formal assessment.
 Some assessed coursework may also require students to present their work.

 Placements

-Students undertake a mandatory internship (May to August) in either a university or industrial laboratory.
+Students undertake a mandatory research project (April to July) in either a university or industrial laboratory.
 The Department will compile a list of possible opportunities which students can discuss directly with the host laboratory.
-Alternatively, students may organise their own internship, subject to the approval of the Course Directors.
+Where appropriate, students may request they organise their own placement for their research project, subject to the approval of the Course Directors.

 Feedback

-The Course Directors submit a termly report on each student's progress following a short one-on-one meeting held towards the end of each term.
-Students are also provided with provisional coursework marks as an indication of progress, usually within four weeks of submitting a piece of work.
-Students will also receive a short written feedback report from the assessors of their internship project.
+The Course Directors submit a termly report on each student's progress following a short one-on-one meeting held towards the end of the first two terms and will receive termly reports.
+Students may be provided with feedback as an indication of progress.
+Students receive a short written feedback report from the assessors of their research project report.
 This will be released with the final marks.

 Assessment